On the MacWilliams Identity for Classical and Quantum Convolutional Codes: Introduction

-This paper outlines a direct proof of the MacWilliams identity for CCs.
-We first define the EWGF of a linear block code as a linear combination of orthonormal vectors in Dirac bra-ket notation.
-The EWGFs of a code and its dual are directly related by a Fourier transform operator, which gives exactly the MacWilliams identity for the EWGFs.
-Various notions of weight generating functions and their MacWilliams identities can be obtained from the MacWilliams identity for the EWGFs \cite{MS77}.
-Subsequently, the MacWilliams identity for CCs is derived from the the MacWilliams identity for the EWGFs of the \emph{constraint codes} of a CC and its dual.
-Our proof is inspired by Forney's normal graph duality theorem \cite{Forney11}, and does not rely on the controller canonical form.
-The scalar in the MacWilliams identity for CCs that is missing in \cite{Forney11} is explicitly given in our proof.
-Moreover, our method provides additional flexibility in defining various notions of weight generating functions of CCs, including the IOWAMs.
-As a result, we extend our work to obtain a MacWilliams identity for the IOWAMs of CCs with systematic encoders, and this answers an open question proposed by Gluesing-Luerssen and Schneider \cite{GLS09}.
-For a nonsystematic encoder, we provide a condition that its IOWAM can be derived from the corresponding systematic encoder.
-Finally, we propose a weight enumeration function over all codewords of a CC, which will be shown to satisfy a MacWilliams identity.
-Following that, relations between various weight enumerations in the classical convolutional code literature, including the free-distance enumerators and WAMs, can be illustrated.
+This paper outlines a direct proof of the MacWilliams identity for CCs with minimal encoders.
+First we define the exact weight generating function (EWGF) of a linear block code as a linear combination of orthonormal vectors in Dirac bra-ket notation.
+The EWGFs of a code and its dual are directly related by a Fourier transform operator, which gives the MacWilliams identity for linear block codes~\cite{MS77} and facilitates the derivation of MacWilliams identities for general split weight generating functions.
+As for CCs, we begin with the \emph{constraint codes} of a CC, introduced by Forney \cite{Forney11}, which detail the state evolutions in the state diagram.
+We show that the dual of a CC with minimal encoder can be defined by the dual of its constraint codes.
+As a result, we obtain a direct proof of the MacWilliams identity for CCs with minimal encoders, which is simpler than that in~\cite{GLS09}, without using Forney's normal graph duality theorem.
+(The assumption of minimal encoders can be removed by using the normal graph duality theorem \cite{Forney11,Forney01}.)
+In addition, the scalar in the MacWilliams identity for CCs that is missing in \cite{Forney11} is explicitly given in our proof.
+Moreover, we derive a MacWilliams identity for the input-parity WAMs (IPWAMs) of CCs with systematic encoders, and this answers an open question proposed by Gluesing-Luerssen and Schneider~\cite{GLS09}.
+Finally, we consider weight enumeration over all codewords of a CC and prove its MacWilliams identity.
+Following that, relations between various weight enumerations, including the free-distance enumerators, are discussed.

-Our classical treatment directly paves the way for the establishment of the MacWilliams identity for quantum convolutional codes (QCCs).
-Quantum coding theory is still in its early stage of development.
-While the MacWilliams identity for quantum stabilizer codes, the quantum analogue of classical additive block codes, has been proved more than a decade ago \cite{SL96,Rains96b,AL99}, the notion of a dual code was defined only very recently \cite{LBW13}.
-For a quantum stabilizer code defined by a stabilizer group \cite{Got97,NC00}, its dual stabilizer code does not exist since the orthogonal group of a stabilizer group is not a stabilizer group.
-(The notion of orthogonality will be clear after we define an inner product later.)
-The theory of quantum stabilizer codes is complete after entanglement-assisted quantum error-correcting codes (EAQECCs) were proposed \cite{BDM06,BDM062} in the sense that the dual code of a stabilizer code is an EAQECC.
-The MacWilliams identity thus can be established for these codes \cite{LBW13}.